 Labor and delivery nursing is a specialized branch of nursing that concentrates on caring for women during and just after giving birth.
-This career path involves obtaining extra certifications beyond regular RN training to specialize in this field.
+As healthcare organizations face increasing demand for qualified maternity care professionals, labor and delivery nurses are becoming essential members of clinical teams across the country.

 labor and delivery nurse